Ahmed Ben Soueid

-Ahmed Ben Soueid (born in Benghazi) is a Libyan professional football player and manager.
+Ahmed Ben Soueid (born 1946) is a Libyan professional football player and manager.

-Career
+Club career

 A native of Benghazi, Ben Soueid is one of the best players in the history of Libyan football.
 Having played his entire career with the team Al-Ahly SC (Benghazi), it is famous for the club in the 1960s, with whom he became the top scorer in its history.
-During the 1963-1964 and 1964-1965 seasons, he was elected best scorer of the national championship with 19 and 18 goals.
+During the 1963–64 and 1964–65 seasons, he was elected best scorer of the national championship with 19 and 18 goals.

+International career

-Ben Soueid scored 36 goals for the national team and holds the Libyan record for the most goals in a game, 9, which he hit against Oman in the 1966 Arab Nations Cup.
+Ben Soueid represented Libya between 1964 and 1977, and he scored 50 goals for the national team.
+He also holds the Libyan record for the most goals in a single match when he scored nine goals against Oman in the 1966 Arab Cup.
+(Note: Oman withdrew the tournament after its first match against Libya, protesting a penalty free-kick decision of the referee at 80'.
+The match and results were not counted.)

+Managerial career

 In 1989, he coached the Libya national football team.